run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 Test the mapping of UID/GID to within the container:

-Submit a job, for example:
+Submit a job with the flag `--run-as-user`, for example:

 ``` bash
 runai submit -i ubuntu --interactive --run-as-user  --attach -- bash